minikas/orderbook-app-mobile/policy-policy.md

 - We do not share any wallet addresses or user-related data with third parties.
 - We do not allow any data to be used for marketing or advertising purposes.

-## Use of Sentry for Error Tracking

-We use **Sentry** to help monitor and fix errors that may occur in the app.
-Sentry is a third-party service that provides us with error reporting and performance monitoring.

-### What Data Does Sentry Collect?

-- **Error Logs**: Sentry collects information about errors, including stack traces, device information, and session details, to help us identify and fix issues in the app.
-- **Device Information**: Sentry may collect data about the device, such as the type of device, OS version, and app version.
-- **Crash Reports**: In the event of a crash, Sentry may collect crash logs to help us improve the app’s stability and performance.

-Please note that **Sentry does not collect any personal data** (such as your name, email, or wallet information).
-The data collected by Sentry is used solely for debugging and performance improvements of the app.

 ## No Trading Functionality

 Our app is strictly a monitoring tool. **We do not allow any trading actions**, such as creating, modifying, or canceling orders.
 All functionality within the app is read-only and is intended to provide users with insights into Polkadex’s data and their wallets.